LiskArchive/lips/proposals/lip-define_state_and_state_transitions_of_random_module.md

 #### Block Initialization

-The asset data created by the random module contains a serialized object following the `blockHeaderAssetRandomModule` schema where the property `seedReveal`, the seed revealed by the block generator, is set by the module.
+The asset data created by the Random module contains a serialized object following the `blockHeaderAssetRandomModule` schema where the property `seedReveal`, the seed revealed by the block generator, is set by the module.
 This can be done by implementing the hash onion algorithm introduced in the [Appendix B of LIP 0022][appendixB].

  ```java